Drawbotic/Drawbotic-Arduino/README.md

 ``` c++
 bot.CalibrateIRArray();
 ```
-Place a black and white calibration pattern under the DrawBot.
-The DrawBot will spin for around 10 seconds measuring the pattern and saving the lows and highs for each sensor.
+Place a black and white calibration pattern under the DB-1.
+The DB-1 will spin for around 10 seconds measuring the pattern and saving the lows and highs for each sensor.

 ---
-### © SensiLab 2020
+### © Drawbotic 2022